department-of-veterans-affairs/va.gov-platform-architecture/rfc/README.md

 * Bringing the RFC into existence via a new branch, containing the RFC document populated with all necessary information.
 * Ensuring that the content of the RFC document meets quality standards and represents a meaningful RFC.
 * Creation of the PR _once the RFC document is ready to receive comments_.
-* Ensuring that the PR is properly labeled and appears/is tracked on the germane ZenHub Board.
+* Ensuring that the PR is properly labeled and appears/is tracked on the [Platform Architecture Board](https://github.com/orgs/department-of-veterans-affairs/projects/710/views/1).
 * Soliciting participation in the RFC via (at least) the required channels, and any additionally necessary or desired ones.
 * Ensuring all necessary actors are included in the commenting period, including following up with included, but mute, actors.
 * Ensuring all comments are appropriately addressed and when appropriately addressed, that they are subsequently resolved in the PR.